 But let’s say you do opt for the toxins because that’s all you can do at the moment.
 What are some other ways you can help yourself decrease VOCs and off-gassing?

 Nowadays, as there’s more awareness around chemicals and their negative effects on our health, many companies are offering no or low-VOC options for paints, stains, and glues as well as furniture finishes.
 If you look at the label and you see GREENGUARD, Scientific Certification Systems, or SGS Group approval, then the product is a sustainable and no to low-emitting product.
 If you’re looking to remodel or build a new home or to purchase new furniture, do a quick Goolge search for “low-VOC” followed by whatever you’re thinking about buying.
 Tons of results will come up, helping you be more informed about your options.

 Another low-cost option that can potentially help you decrease VOCs and off-gassing in your home is to try to neutralize VOCs using baking soda.
 This doesn’t really work for furniture or paints, but it will work for mattresses and carpets or rugs.
 Baking soda is alkaline, and when it comes into contact with an acid (like most VOCs), it reacts and binds the acid which helps to neutralize the smell.

 3. Purify Your Air

-Another way to decrease VOCs and off-gassing is to increase the amount of indoor plants you have in your home.
+Another way to decrease VOCs and off-gassing is to increase the number of indoor plants you have in your home.
 All plants purify the air, but some do it quicker than others.
 Lifehacker has a cool NASA infographic that details specific plants and the chemicals that they are known to filter from the air.
 Below is a list of these plants, but some are known to be toxic to pets if they eat them so if you’re a pet owner, do some extra research about each plant before you put it in your home.